technomalia/Assignment-2/README.md

 I'm sure I could think-up other benefits but they're the main ones, so if you haven't already:

-1 Download GitHub Desktop here: https://desktop.github.com/
+<b>1</b> Download GitHub Desktop here: https://desktop.github.com/<br>
-2 Clone this repository to your local machine.
+<b>2</b> Clone this repository to your local machine.<br>
-3 Copy any/all files you've created so far to the repository's directory on your local machine.
+<b>3</b> Copy any/all files you've created so far to the repository's directory on your local machine.<br>
-4 Start saving new files to this directory so they're automatically included when you push your changes.
+<b>4</b> Start saving new files to this directory so they're automatically included when you push your changes.<br>
-5 Push your changes in GitHub desktop anytime you've adding significant enough changes to warrant it, or every time you edit anything if you like.
+<b>5</b> Push your changes in GitHub desktop anytime you've adding significant enough changes to warrant it, or every time you edit anything if you like.<br>

 I've got a reasonable grasp of how it works, but I've only been using git a few weeks too and we'll figure out the weirdness together fast enough.